G. O ugh T Milk? Does It Do A Body Good?

 I have heard many people say that we need calcium and protein that is mostly found in milk and dairy based products like yogurt and cheese.
 Various organizations have pushed Americans to consume our protein via dairy products.
 We have all seen the propaganda in television commercials.
-(G. Ought Milk? – Is a registered trademark so I can’t use the actual word without copyright infringement).
+(G. Ought Milk? – Is a registered trademark so according to my lawyer who took a course to learn freelance copywriting, I can’t use the actual word without copyright infringement ).
 Most of us and our children have grown up with the dairy industry propaganda in our schools.
 Much of that propaganda and marketing comes from the National Dairy Council.

 The National Dairy Council website touts: